High Street Baptist Church - Tring

 This page contains information about our own groups and wellbeing activity as well as information about how to maintain your wellbeing and links to further resources.

 If you are in need of support or urgent help, head over to our list of local services.

 We are running a 12-week Kintsugi Wellbeing Group starting Wednesday 3 March at 7pm.
 Please email if you are interested in joining, or would like to know more, about our Wellbeing Group email@example.com.

 A Kintsugi Hope Wellbeing Group is a safe and supportive space for people who feel or have felt overwhelmed.
 The group is facilitated in a peer mentoring style.
 We will provide tools for self-management as well as connection with others.
 Issues covered include; disappointment, loss, anxiety, anger perfectionism, shame and resilience.

 5 Ways to Wellbeing

 There are 5 ways to wellbeing that are proven to make a real difference to our mental health.
 They are promoted by the NHS as well as mental health organisations all over the world.
-The 5 ways to wellbeing – Be active, Connect, Keep learning, Give, Take notice – are small actions which when incorporated into your daily life can make you feel good, and feeling good is an important part of being healthy.
-Read more about the 5 ways to wellbeing by clicking on the icon.
+Be active, Connect, Keep learning, Give, Take notice – are small actions which when incorporated into your daily life can make you feel good, and feeling good is an important part of being healthy.

 Ruth Rice works for Renew Wellbeing visiting churches, delivering training and supporting sustainability.
 Ruth has a background in teaching and Baptist church ministry and is passionate about seeing churches turn themselves and their great habits of welcome, care and prayer inside out to reduce isolation and increase wellbeing in every community.
 During lockdown Ruth has been posting short ‘daily doses’ to help guide us to wellbeing.